hypnoticproductions/sally-wukr/TELNYX_SETUP_GUIDE.md

 ## Troubleshooting

+### "Connection Not Found" or "Invalid Connection ID" Error:

+**Most Common Issue:** You're using a SIP Connection ID instead of a Call Control Application ID.

+**Solution:**
+1. Go to **Voice** > **Call Control** (NOT Voice > Connections)
+2. Find your Call Control Application or create a new one
+3. Copy the Application ID from the app details
+4. Update `TELNYX_CONNECTION_ID` in Supabase secrets with this ID
+5. Redeploy your edge functions or wait a few minutes for the new secret to propagate

+**Key Difference:**
+- **Call Control Application** = For AI voice apps using Call Control API (what Sally needs)
+- **SIP Connection** = For traditional PBX/softphone setups (NOT what Sally needs)

 ### Calls Not Connecting:

-- Verify webhook URLs are correct
+- Verify webhook URLs are correct in your Call Control Application settings
-- Check Telnyx Event Logs for errors
+- Check Telnyx Event Logs (Debugging > Event Logs) for errors
-- Confirm phone number is linked to Connection
+- Confirm phone number is linked to your **Call Control Application**
-- Verify API key is valid
+- Verify API key is valid and has the correct permissions
+- Ensure `TELNYX_CONNECTION_ID` is the Application ID from your Call Control App

 ### Webhooks Not Received: